 About the organization

 The organization was initially established in response to the COVID-19 pandemic and has evolved to tackle other critical policy issues through data.
-They rely on utilizing commercial, donated, and public-access data sets for analysis by their volunteer corps of data scientists and academic researchers.
+It gathers commercial, donated, and public-access data sets for analysis by its volunteer corps of data scientists and academic researchers.

 As we add more components in a cloud database environment, it’s much cleaner than any sort of on-prem situation we’ve had before.
 The ability for us to manage access controls, deploy privacy enhancing technologies, and rapidly implement novel frameworks of governance for our research teams has been a breath of fresh air, with no management or overhead costs for adding additional cloud database solutions.